jetnew/academicpages/_posts/2021-03-01-stats-soc-workshops.md

 ## Concluding

 All in all, conducting a technical workshop is a great means of professional development in one’s career, but the biggest takeaway is definitely the friends you meet and the memories forged.
 The past year has been extremely eventful and filled with challenging decisions, and I will continue to remember them for some time.

+To connect with us, find us on <a href="http://sites.google.com/view/nusstatisticssociety">our website</a>, <a href="http://tinyurl.com/StatsTele">Telegram channel, <a href="http://tinyurl.com/StatsTele">Instagram</a>, <a href="http://linkedin.com/company/nusstatssoc/">LinkedIn</a> or our <a href="mailto:statistics.society@u.nus.edu">society email</a>.

 ------